 - An Ontario resident who drives their car only a few months out of the year.

 Most car insurance companies in Ontario issue policies for one year.
-Some insurers will provide a six-month policy.
+Some insurance providers will provide a six-month policy.
 To get a shorter-term auto policy, some guides advise you to get a six-month or even a one-year policy, and then cancel it when it is no longer needed.

 If you're visiting Ontario temporarily, you can get a special permit from the province.
 The permit will last for ten days.
 According to Service Ontario, you must have the following requirements to register your car and drive it on Ontario roads: